Torstan/translatePaper/README.md

 # translatePaper

 Translates English PDF papers to Chinese PDFs.
 It extracts text, uses Codex CLI, and renders Chinese back to pages.
 Supports batch jobs, resume, and QA.
+It keeps the same page id.

 ## Scripts